Christmas Crafts in the Making

 I paint because I just must, and I paint in watercolour because it constantly challenges me.
 I live in the country in an area designated as an Area of Outstanding Natural Beauty.
 How could I not be inspired by all that I see around me?
 I particularly enjoy painting the small, intimate corners of my world.
 They present me with more of a challenge in terms of painting techniques.
 I have exhibited widely throughout the Sussex area during the last 20 years and have many paintings in collections both here and abroad.
 Painting, for me, is pure pleasure – if the end product is pleasing to others then that is a wonderful bonus.
 I also teach.
 In 1992 I set up my own Watercolour Painting School, which is still flourishing and, in addition, I act as visiting tutor to many of the local Art Groups. http://www.johudson.com ~ firstname.lastname@example.org

-Sophie Douglas – the Arts School
+Sophie Douglas – from The Arts School

 Sophie has taught art and design since 2004 in colleges and galleries in London and South East England.
 Sophie embraces her expansive knowledge of techniques and materials striving to explore and develop further.
 Sophie has a passion for supporting learners to achieve their goals, at whatever stage they are at.
+Sophie will be running a drawing class at the Craft Day, with limited spaces, so sign up on the day at The Arts School stand.
+The Arts School will also be selling artworks, gift cards, and art courses.
+Come and say hello!

 Jill Levick – Artist